01 of 07

-The first thing to check is the washer's hoses connection to the hot and cold water valves.
+The first thing to check is the washer's hose connections to the hot and cold water valves.
 Use a dry hand or a paper towel to run down the length of each hose.
 If you find any dampness, tighten immediately.
 If the hose appears to have small splits, replace immediately.
-A burst water hose burst is a huge mess and damages walls and floors.
-Washer hose should be checked and replaced regularly to prevent this problem.
+A burst water hose is a huge mess and damages walls and floors.
+Washer hoses should be checked and replaced regularly to prevent this problem.

-Pay attention to where the puddle is located - front of washer, back of washer.
+Pay attention to where the puddle is located, whether in the front of the washer or back of the washer.
 The location will give you a hint as to what to do next.

 If you have a front-loading machine, be certain that you are using an HE - high efficiency - detergent.
 These are formulated to be low-sudsing and to be used in the lower levels of water in a front-loading washer.